html-graph/html-graph.github.io/content/events.md

 ## Events

-HTMLGraph provides a simple event model to respond to canvas state changes.
+HTMLGraph offers a basic event system to handle changes in the canvas state.
-To subscribe to events, use the `subscribe` method of an `EventHandler` instance.
+Events can be subscribed to via the `subscribe` method provided by the `EventHandler` instance.
-When the listener is no longer needed, unsubscribe by calling `unsubscribe` with the same callback.
+Once the listener is no longer necessary, simply call `unsubscribe` with the same callback to remove it.

 ### Node events